gdsc-kits-admin/flutter-bootcamp-2024/Flutter_Installation_Guide/README.md

    - **C++ CMake tools for Windows**

    - **Windows 10 SDK**
+        - If your having windows 11 select latest version of 11 and 10
+        - If your having windows 10 select only latest version of 10 only

 If any of these components are not selected, click the checkbox next to them to select them.